Unlocking the Power of GANs in Non-Autoregressive Text Generation: Model

 \subsection{Extension to Conditional Generation}

-In the following, we introduce how to extend ANT to conditional generation.
-Given a condition representation $c$ (which can be a label embedding or the result from another module), the generator can consider it by shifting the original latent variable $z$.
-We find that using trainable factors to assign weights to $z$ and $c$ can slightly improve the performance.
-Thus, we use the following method to incorporate the condition:
+Besides unconditional generation, conditional generation is frequently employed in a variety of tasks.
+We thus also extend ANT to conditional generation.
+Given a condition representation $c$, the generator can consider it by shifting the original latent variable $z$.
+We find that using trainable factors to assign weights to $z$ and $c$ can slightly improve the performance: $\hat{z} = \alpha_1 \circ z + \alpha_2 \circ c$, where $\alpha_1$ and $\alpha_2$ are two trainable variables.

-where $\alpha_1$ and $\alpha_2$ are two trainable variables initialized to be 1.
-Then, $\hat{z}$ is fed into our proposed Position Aware Self-Modulation, so the generator can consider the condition representation.

 For the discriminator, we use the sum of word representations $x^d_t$ and conditional representations $c$ as the input: $\hat{x}^d_t = x^d_t + c$.
 Then, $\hat{x}^d_t$ is fed into the remaining modules of the discriminator.